Lola’s Pasta e Fagioli Recipe

 Lola’s Pasta e Fagioli

-Remember Dean Martin swooning his “pasta fazool?”
-This soup is what he meant when he swore it was Amore.
-Pasta e fagioli - meaning “pasta and beans,” is the traditional meatless bean soup that is now a popular worldwide gourmet item.
+Pasta e fagioli - meaning "pasta and beans," is the traditional meatless bean soup that is now a popular worldwide gourmet item.
 Like many other Italian favorite recipes, pasta e fagioli was a peasant food dish, due to cheaply available, stomach-filling beans and pasta.

 Pasta e fagioli is made using borlotti beans (fat, pulpy medium-sized beans, light beige in color, speckled with dark brown flecks, the nearest equivalent is cranberry or pinto beans) and different types of small thimble-shaped pasta such as tubetti, ditalini or cannolicchi.

-This rather thick life-saver soup is just what you want to engulf when the Fall rain’s mercilessly striking the window panes; and exactly what you need to cook in order to feel safe and warm, happy and engaged inside.
+This rather thick life-saver soup is just what you want to engulf when the Fall rain's mercilessly striking the window panes; and exactly what you need to cook to feel safe and warm, happy and engaged inside.

 Casca a fagiolo, is the Italian saying that literally describes how something happens just at the right moment.
 This soup for example.